 - Not all agencies are created equal, and they may differ significantly in the services they offer, the availability of their adoption counselors, the number of waiting families they work with, and more.
 It’s important to carefully research several agencies before choosing the one that can best meet your needs.

 - It is also important to select an agency that is licensed in Arizona.
 If you choose to work with an agency that is not licensed by the state, they are acting as a facilitator, which is not legal in Arizona and could put your adoption at risk.

 However, remember that as an expectant mother, it is also possible to complete the adoption process without the use of an agency.
-If you choose to work with an attorney like MyersStrickland, we can provide most of the necessary adoption services and refer you to another trusted professional to meet your matching or counseling needs.
+If you choose to work with us, we can provide most of the necessary adoption services and refer you to another trusted professional to meet your matching or counseling needs.

-Finally, you have the option of working with an adoption facilitator or “adoption law center” — an unlicensed, unregulated organization that can help you find adoptive parents for your baby.
+You have the option of working with an adoption facilitator or “adoption law center”—an unlicensed, unregulated organization that can help you find adoptive parents for your baby.

 These organizations focus exclusively on matching services and often work with a large number of adoptive families.
-They can probably help you quickly find a waiting family that fits with your adoption plan — but they can also pose serious risks to your adoption plan.
-Here’s what you need to know before hiring an adoption facilitator:
+They can probably help you quickly find a waiting family, but they can also pose serious risks to your adoption plan.

-Because adoption facilitators do not provide the services you need, and because of the legal risks they pose, it is often best to work directly with an adoption attorney or Arizona-licensed agency to complete your adoption.
-These professionals will help you understand the adoption process, ensure your legal rights are represented and provide the services you need to safely complete your adoption plan.
+Because adoption facilitators do not provide the services you need and because of the legal risks they pose, it is often best to work directly with an adoption attorney like Heather Strickland.
+She will help you understand the adoption process, ensure your legal rights are represented, and provide the services you need to safely complete your adoption plan.